w3c/wai-quick-start/source/authoring.html.erb.md

 ---
-title: "Accessibility Tips for Authoring Content"
+title: "Authoring: Tips for writing accessible content for the web"
 status: editors-draft
 ---